 Sen. Martin is the Vice-Chairman of the Higher Education and the State and Local Governmental Operations Committees.
 He is Secretary of the Insurance and Labor Committee and an active member of the Senate’s Transportation Committee.

-Recently, he was honored with the “1849 Friend of Medicine Award” from the Medical Association of Georgia and named as a “2016 Powerhouse Policymaker” by Georgians For A Healthy Future for successfully sponsoring S.B.
+After the 2017 Legislative Session, Senator Martin was honored with the “1849 Friend of Medicine Award” from the Medical Association of Georgia and named as a “2016 Powerhouse Policymaker” by Georgians For A Healthy Future for successfully sponsoring S.B.
 302, a new law to improve accessibility and accuracy of healthcare provider directories.

 Senator Martin is a Lawrenceville native.
 He received his Bachelors degree in International Affairs from the Georgia Institute of Technology.
 A small businessman and insurance agent, he works at Hood Insurance Agency in Lawrenceville.
 He and his wife, Amanda, have two children, Charlotte and Kuhl, and are active members at their church, Holy Cross Cathedral in Loganville.